 We allocated the proceeds from the sale of the units to the 2014 Unit Notes, the common stock and the warrants comprising the units based on the relative fair value of the individual securities in the unit on the date of the unit sale.
 Based on the short-duration of the 2014 Unit Notes and their other terms, we determined that the fair value of the 2014 Unit Notes at the date of issuance was equal to their face value.
 Accordingly, we recorded an initial discount attributable to each 2014 Unit Note for an amount representing the difference between the face value of the 2014 Unit Note and its allocated relative value.
 Additionally, the 2014 Unit Notes contain an embedded conversion feature, most of which had an intrinsic value at the issuance date, which value we treated as an additional discount attributable to such 2014 Unit Notes, subject to limitations on the absolute amount of discount attributable to each 2014 Unit Note.
 We recorded a corresponding credit to additional paid-in capital, an equity account, attributable to the beneficial conversion feature.
-We amortize the aggregate discount attributable to the 2014 Unit Notes such discount on a 2014 Unit Note may be as great as 99% of its initial face value, and because we must amortize such discount over the period from issuance to maturity, which has generally been less than one year, or in the case of such notes issued after December 31, 2014, less than one calendar quarter, the calculated effective interest rate may be very high.
-Based on the amounts of their respective discounts and the term between issuance and maturity, the effective interest rate in excess of 3,000%.
-During November 2014, we repaid the \$10,000 face amount of a 2014 Unit Notes issued in October 2014.
+We amortize the aggregate discount attributable to the 2014 Unit Notes using the effective interest method over the respective term of each 2014 Unit Note.
+Because the discount on a 2014 Unit Note may be as great as 99% of its initial face value, and because we must amortize such discount over the period from issuance to maturity, which has generally been less than one year, or in the case of such notes issued after December 31, 2014, less than one calendar quarter, the calculated effective interest rate may be very high.
+Based on the amounts of their respective discounts and the term between issuance and maturity, the effective interest rates attributable to the 2014 Unit Notes range from approximately 38% to over 10,000%, with the weighted average effective interest rate in excess of 3,000%.
+During November 2014, we repaid the \$10,000 face amount of a 2014 Unit Note issued in October 2014.